-The GFF: Behind the Global Plan to Get Every Child a Chance at a Healthy Life
+The GFF: The Global Plan to Give Every Child a Healthy Life

 The GFF was launched to help countries transform their health systems and end preventable deaths.